guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 - [What is the Best Multi-Stage Architecture for Object Recognition?](http://yann.lecun.com/exdb/publis/pdf/jarrett-iccv-09.pdf) (For the use of "local contrast normalization")
 - [ImageNet Classification with Deep Convolutional Neural Networks](http://www.cs.toronto.edu/~fritz/absps/imagenet.pdf) (AlexNet, 2012 ILSVRC, breakthrough of the ReLU activation function)
 - [Visualizing and Understanding Convolutional Networks](https://arxiv.org/pdf/1311.2901v3.pdf) (For the "deconvnet layer")
-- [Very deep convolutional networks for large-scale image recognition](https://arxiv.org/pdf/1409.1556v6.pdf) (For the idea of stacking multiple 3x3 conv+ReLU before pooling for a bigger filter size with few parameters, also there is a nice table for "ConvNet Configuration")
+- [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/pdf/1409.1556v6.pdf) (For the idea of stacking multiple 3x3 conv+ReLU before pooling for a bigger filter size with few parameters, also there is a nice table for "ConvNet Configuration")
 - [Going Deeper with Convolutions](http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Szegedy_Going_Deeper_With_2015_CVPR_paper.pdf) (GoogLeNet: Appearance of "Inception" layers/modules, the idea is of parallelizing conv layers into many mini-conv of different size with "same" padding, concatenated on depth)
 - [Highway Networks](https://arxiv.org/pdf/1505.00387v2.pdf) (Highway networks: residual connections)
 - [Batch Normalization: Accelerating Deep Network Training b